NashTech-Labs/grafana-k6/Metrices/README.md

-# metrices in k6
+# Metrices in k6
 # Introduction
- This template will help you to implement a metrices with k6. k6 is a modern load testing tool,and we have used following Libraries http,encoding and htmlReport by simply import in this template.
+ This template will help you to implement a metrices with k6.
+It is a modern load testing tool,You can use k6 to evaluate your systems’ reliability and performance, catching performance regressions and problems earlier.
+To make performance testing more efficient, we may utilize metrics, which replicate and display what metrics track and how well a system works in real-world scenarios.
+# What is the purpose of metrics in K6, and why do we need them?
+This is a basic question that almost everyone has, such as why we need and utilize them, therefore let's just define it in one sentence " use these matrices <strong>to analyze, compare, and look for meaningful correlations in your test result data</strong>".
+#  In other words
+ Tracks how well a system works in real-world scenarios.

 # Technologies Used
- Programming language - Javascript
+> Programming language - Javascript

- Automation tool - grafana-k6
+> Automation tool - grafana-k6

- IDE - Visual Studio Code(vs-code)
+> IDE - Visual Studio Code(vs-code)
 # Libraries Used
+# http
+    import http from 'k6/http';
+# check
+    import { check } from 'k6';
+# Counter
+    import { Counter } from "k6/metrics";
+# Trend
+    import { Trend } from 'k6/metrics';
+# Gauge
+    import { Gauge } from "k6/metrics";
+# Rate
+    import { Rate } from "k6/metrics";

 # Steps for execution
 Clone the repository on your local system. vs-code will resolve all the required dependencies and then Download k6.